fut-infrastructure/implementation-guide/pages/_includes/ehealth-organization-intro.md

 STS-ORG provides a number of webservices where the newest organisation data can be fetched.

 Contact information can be edited/added both in the integration platform and in the source systems.
-To ensure that no information is lost during merge, each ContactPoint will be tagged with a *custodian* element marking which system currently owns it.
+To ensure that no information is lost during merge, each ContactPoint will be tagged with a custodian element marking which system currently maintains it.
+When merging information from a given source, the ContactPoint elements with a different custodian will not be affected.

 ### Relations to other organizations
 It is possible to relate Organization resources to other Organization resources using the extension element `relatedTo`.